HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Summary
 This RFC proposes a solution to allow processing of datasets that span multiple bundles.
 It addresses the general problem that the current DCP data model contains no representation of data set grouping and version-completeness beyond that of individual data bundles.
 The current DCP model is restricted in that all data processing can be a one-to-one linear sequence of steps deriving one bundle from another.

 However, there are use cases where a given processing step can require input from multiple input bundles, resulting in a full directed acyclic graph (DAG) rather than a linear graph.
-The relevant DAG sub-graph must be defined and all of it's associated data available to correctly initiate processing.
+The relevant DAG sub-graph must be defined and all of its associated data available to correctly initiate processing.
 A notion and implemented representation of data completeness is required to support DAG processing.

 This RFC defines a general mechanism for grouping bundles, here called *data groups*.
 By providing a general method for grouping bundles, this proposal provides a mechanism for addressing various tasks that cross bundle boundaries.
 This has impact on analysis ,pipelines, algorithmic complexity of data processing, data consistency, and data set quality control.
 The current bundle grouping, described in detail here, is a submission to a project.
 However, the concept generalizes in a manner that other groupings can be defined to accommodate future needs.